RoanH/Picross/README.md

 - Right arrow to move the view right (and board left)
 - Left arrow to move the view left (and board right)
 - Mouse scroll wheel to zoom in and out
+- You can drag the game around with the mouse if you click and hold outside the grid or also hold down Ctrl

 ### Test mode
 - T to enter test mode